-On a personal level, it would be disingenuous for me to suggest that it's been easy for us in Bolivia.
+On a personal level, it would be disingenuous for me to say its been easy for us in Bolivia.
 No. Our families have paid a price.
-For instance, we were not there for our parents when they needed us.
+For instance, we were not there for our parents when they needed us and not being there during their funerals was difficult.
 The distance between Singapore and Bolivia made it impossible for us to hop on a plane and return to Singapore.
 The Lord has been faithful and good to our loved ones in the midst of our trials and disappointments.

 TIME TO LEAVE?